English Lab Puppies - Read prior to placing a deposit

 - What is the difference between English and American labs?
 English Labrador Retrievers are more solidly built than American Labs, with wide (blocky) heads and muzzles, blocky bodies and a solid shape. they are often termed “Short and stocky” They also have a more docile personality and are less excitable.
 They are typically more laid back and “mellow”.
 English labs have shorter bodies, too, and have been show and pet dogs longer.
 They’re also called bench, conformation, or show labs.However, do NOT think that an English lab can’t hunt, because they can and you will be in for a shock!American Lab Retrievers are taller and usually more lightly built than English Labrador Retrievers.
 They’re often called field Labradors or working labs.
 For much of their history, these dogs have been hunting animals.
 They have narrower heads and longer noses, as well as a more lively personality.
 They’re just as friendly and easy going as an English lab, though.
 We believe ANY lab CAN and WILL hunt if it is asked of them, if they have had the right introduction and training, and we be sure to introduce all of our puppies to “wings” before going to their new home, and we also start firing shots over them as well.

-- What about worming/vaccinations?
-Pups are wormed starting at 2 weeks of age and are wormed every 2 weeks after that.
+- What about worming/vaccinations? our english lab Puppies are wormed starting at 2 weeks of age and are wormed every 2 weeks after that.
 We recommend that you take your pup to the vet for a “well puppy visit” when you get home (within 3 business days) because puppies CAN reinfest themselves in even the most sterile environments as ours (they don’t exactly watch where they walk, or play, or what they eat!)…or a visitor can walk into my house with eggs or spores on their shoes, and it can be transferred to the pups.
 Some spores are airborne….some are in rain water, some are in puddles outside in the yard (like giardia).
 This is why we are proactive in every way…and also ask you to be as well.
 Certain bacteria, such as coccidia and giardia, may not even show up in a stool sample, and can lie dormant for years even.
 BUT when a pup comes under stress…these bacteria replicate and can then show up after your pup goes home…it is NOT due to neglect or unsanitary conditions on the part of the breeder…these are animals, and these things happen.
 We also change our dogs water 3 times a day to ensure fresh water is available at all times.
 Adult dogs are better at maintaining these, where as pups are not and will require treatment.
 All of our adult dogs are treated on a monthly basis to prevent intestinal worms and any intestinal bacteria.
 We also worm pups the day that they go home, and send treatment home with customers for giardia, 90% of the time if your pup is going to have an issue, it is going to be with giardia or coccidia.
 It does not go in the fridge, so you can keep it on hand for use down the road as well.
 Pups receive their first vaccination at 6 weeks of age.
 They also get a nose to tail vet check just a few days before their go home date.
 You can also add plain yogurt to their kibble to help with an upset stomach (probiotics! this is good at any point during their life, and they love it!)
 You can also purchase dry probiotics to add to their food.
 Dogs and pups love the stuff, and it can encourage a stingy eater to eat too!

 - What are our adults fed?
 ALL of our adult dogs are on Purina Pro Plan Lamb and Rice.
 We have tried different brands of food, (blue buffalo, TOW etc) But always end up back on Pro plan, the dogs love it and it seems to agree with them!

 - What is my puppy being fed?
-Purina Pro Plan Puppy formula. chicken and rice (Savor variety, orange & black bag).
+Our English Lab Puppies are being fed Purina Pro Plan Puppy formula. chicken and rice (Savor variety, orange & black bag).
 You will be sent home with a small freezer baggie to get them started, and a $5 off coupon for another bag of pro plan.
 If you are going to switch you pup to a different food, we recommend buying a small bag of pro plan to mix in with the new food and do a gradual mix in to switch them over.
 We “free” feed majority of our pups to ensure that everyone is getting enough to eat, especially during the weening process.
 A lot of pet homes like to continue on with this, while others want to break it into set meals.
 Every pup will be slightly different, but we recommend starting them off somewhere between 1/2 to 3/4 cup 3 x a day ( or 3/4 to 1 cup 2 x a day).
 As they grow their needs will increase, so if they act like they are truly starving, it is time to increase what they are fed.

 - How old are puppies when they can go home?
 Per state law pups can leave when they are 7 weeks old.
 We do not allow any puppies to leave before that, so please DO NOT ASK.
 Some people prefer that there pup stay until 8 weeks of age, which is fine, but please understand that for the safety of the pup it will not be with mom that last week.
 If you know that you will not be able to take your puppy home on its go home date, please let us know as soon as you know.
 This lets us plan accordingly and is the polite thing to do.
 Any puppies staying here BEYOND 8 weeks of age will be charged a boarding fee of $10 a day and will need to be paid for in advance.
 All puppies that are not going to be picked up within THREE days of their go home date will need to be paid in full by the time they are ready to go home (Their original go home date).
 We have in the past held on to puppies for an extra week or two and had people then back out of the puppy.
 For that reason, all pups staying longer then 3 days past their go home date need to be paid in full.
 No exceptions!